Dynamics of composite symplectic Dehn twists: Topological entropy and non-uniformly hyperbolic dynamics

 The entropy of a measurable partition $\xi=\{C_\alpha\in\mathcal{B}\ |\ \alpha\in I\}$ is given by

 The entropy of a measure-preserving transformation $T$ on $(X,\mu)$ is defined as where $\xi$ is taken over any measurable partition with $H(\xi)<\infty$.

 \end{defi}

-The measure theoretic entropy and the topological entropy of are related by the variational principle. \begin{thm}[Variational Principle]Let $X$ be a compact metric space, $f:X\to X$ a homeomorphism.
+The measure theoretic entropy and the topological entropy of are related by the variational principle. \begin{thm}[Variational Principle, see e.g. \cite{brin} Theorem 9.5.4]Let $X$ be a compact metric space and let $f:X\to X$ be a homeomorphism.
 Set $M(f)$ to be the set of Borel probability measures that are $f$-invariant.
 Then we have \end{thm}

 One way of calculating measure theoretic entropy is by examining the ``hyperbolicity" of the map $f$.
 As we shall see in Pesin entropy formula, a diffeomorphism $f$ has positive entropy if it possesses some hyperbolicity.
 A diffeomorphism $f:X\to X$ on a Riemannian manifold is said to be {\it hyperbolic} if a every point $p$, $Df$ expands a subspace $E^+(p)\subset T_pX$ at rate $\lambda>1$ and contracts a subspace $E^-(p)\subset T_pX$ at rate $1/\lambda<1$ such that $T_pX=E^+(p)\oplus E^-(p)$ and $E^+, E^-$ are invariant under $f$.